leonardovalle34/mondaydotcom/README.md

 This project is dedicated to the FullStack test for Monday.com/Worktables

-Fist the main branch for this repo is the MASTER
+First the main branch for this repo is the MASTER

 anyone can join this project...